PhenomenonIf/reactnd-project-myreads-starter/README.md

 # MyReads Project
-This is the "MyReads" project through the Udacity Front-end Nanodegree Program.
-Its functional purpose is to categorize books between books you are currently reading, want to read, and have read, as well as giving you a search feature to search for books.
+The project contained in this repository is the "My Reads" project, which is the first of the three projects in the Udacity Front-end Nanodegree Program.
+The application is basically for keeping track of books.
+It categorizes books into three sections, namely:
+- Currently Reading
+- Want to Read
+- and Read

 # How to Run
-To run this application, just clone it to your local machine, and make sure you have npm installed.

-In your console, type:
+You need to have node installed on your local machine to run this application.
+After installing node, you can open your terminal (or command prompt for Windows) and run the following commands:

 npm install
 npm start

 The application should launch in your browser at this point.
 If not, open your default browser and navigage to http://localhost:3000.

 # Using the Application
-The first page is the books/shelves list.
+The home page of this application displays a list of books in three categories (mentioned above).
 You can use the arrow button to move a book between shelves.
 Click on the shelf name to hide a shelf from view, and click again to show the shelf.

-If you click on the 'Search' on the bottom right of the document, it will bring you to the search page.
-Here, you can search for books, and add it to one of your shelves.
+To search for specific books based on author or title, click on the 'Search' link at the bottom right of the page; this will display the list of books corresponding to your query.
+If your query does not return a result, a message is displayed indicating that no titles were found.